tg21/python-on-pails/README.md

 ### Development

 Want to contribute?
-Great!
+Great! \

-I'd like that but I don't know how you can(new to GitHub and all this VCS thing)\
-If you know how and want to contribute [contact]("https://tg21.githib.io/contact.html") me.\
+If you know how and want to contribute [contact]("https://tg21.githib.io/about.html") me.\
 Help is always welcome.

 ### TODOs